sodiboo/niri-flake/README.md

 This flake provides a NixOS module with an option `programs.niri.enable`.
 You can import it into your system configuration and enable it to install niri.

+It also provides a home-manager module with an option `programs.niri.config`, which not only manages your `config.kdl` declaratively, but also validates it at build-time.
+This ensures that your config's schema is always in sync with the installed version of niri.

+You do not have to be on NixOS to use the home-manager module.
+If you installed home-manager through the NixOS module (rather than a standalone setup, as is necessary on non-NixOS Linux systems), the option to declaratively manage the config will be automatically imported.

+# Usage

+First of all, add the flake to your inputs and override the `niri-src` input.

 > [!important]
 > Nix will automatically pin the `niri-src` input to the latest commit at the time of updating `niri-flake`.
 >